EdJoPaTo/telegram-typescript-bot-template/readme.md

 - `test` contains test files
 - `locales` contains the translations of your bot.
 That way it can speak multiple languages.
 - `dist` will contain the transpiled JavaScript files.
+- `persist` will contain persistent data your bot uses.
+Make sure to keep that data persistent (Backups for example).

 ## Improve